Alen-Loforte/dealfinder/README.md

 # Quasar App (getdeals)

-A website in dev that allows the user to see which games are on discount across various websites
+A website in dev that allows the user to see which games are on discount across various websites.
+The website will use cheapshark API(https://apidocs.cheapshark.com/) to fecth all the current discounts

 ## Install the dependencies
 ```bash